fetchai/carpark_agent/README.md

 ## Known issues
 ### Searchable but non CFP-able agents
 Sometimes the car park agents get in a state where they are still serchable for, but do not receive any notificaiton when CFP is sent.
 This is an issue at the Fetch end of things and the only solution for agent developers at present is to restart their agents which this happens.
+### To dos:
+* Do instructions for Raspberry Pi Version 3
+* Do instructions for running the windows client agent
+* Do instructions for using the GPS module (instead of entering GPS coordinates manually)